Assessments and Examinations

 Scheduling of Final Examinations

 The dates for Final Examinations are noted in the Academic Schedule.
 Students and instructors must be available for examinations up to the last day of the examination period.
 You are advised not to make travel plans outside of Calgary before the end of the Final Examination Period.
-The Examinations Timetable for Fall and Winter semesters will be published mid-September and mid-January.
+The Examinations Timetable for Fall and Winter semesters will be published in a timely manner.
 Final examinations must be taken at the time specified in the official Examinations Timetable.

 - The scheduled final examination slot conflicts with another examination; or